rubenhortas/pytv/README.md

 # pytv
-pytv is a small python script to watch tv online without using Flash.
+pytv is a small python script to watch tv online without using flash

 ## Requirements
     - mplayer